leaktk/docs/ARCHITECTURE.md

 An alert SHOULD have all of the same fields as a scan result, but an analyzer MAY alter the information in a field.
 It MAY also add additional fields.

-An analyzer MAY not generate an alert for a result, or it MAY generate multiple alerts per a result.
-Each alert should be its own message.
+An analyzer MAY generate 0 or more alerts per result.
+Each alert will be sent as its own message.

 ### Forwarders

-Forwarders take the alerts, formats them, optionally group them, and sends them to an external source like a SIEM, sends an email, etc. These aren't expected to have any stdout.
+Forwarders take the alerts, format them, optionally group them, and send them to an external source like a SIEM, send an email, etc. Forwarders aren't expected to have any stdout.

 ### Source Monitors